gongt12/odin-recipes/README.md

 This is my first project in the Foundations Course in The Odin Project.

-This project will have be practice all of the HTML knowledge I have acquired in the Foundations Course.
+This project will have me practice all of the HTML knowledge I have acquired in the Foundations Course.

 I will build a basic recipe website.